 It’s that time of year again … Saint Patrick’s Day.
 A time for letting loose, having fun, drinking beer!
-Have you ever stopped to think though–how does this rich, black stout keep it’s consistently perfect flavor?
+Have you ever stopped to think–how does this rich, black stout keep it’s consistently perfect flavor?
 How do they always deliver that perfect foam and fizz?
 The answer?
 Yeast banking.
 Visit your favorite Irish beer’s website and you’ll see.
 Take Guinness for example:

 “Next comes the Guinness yeast, a strain that’s been handed down from generations past.
 It’s so precious that we keep a reserve amount under lock and key, just in case anything should happen to our main supply.
 The yeast captures the full freshness of every one of the painstakingly sourced ingredients, ensuring our beer is perfectly fermented and charged with the flavor that’s made us famous across the globe.” —Guinness® Brewing